History Files

 FeatureThe biggest two groups of Indo-Europeans to arrive in southern Central Europe during the Yamnaya Horizon were the proto-Italic peoples and the proto-Celtic peoples.
 They originated from a population which had not long before occupied the Pontic steppe (see feature link).
 That population was part of a group of languages and cultures which appear to be related, originating from a single source.

 As migrants in Central Europe, the initial waves of Indo-European arrivals seemed to be part of generalised proto-Italic grouping.
-This was not simply as ancestors of tribes which later entered Italy but seemingly all of the early Indo-European arrivals in Central Europe, even those which never ventured farther west than Budapest and those which eventually migrated south from the Danube to form the Balkans groups of South-West Indo-Europeans.
+This was not simply as ancestors of tribes which later entered Italy but seemingly all of the early Indo-European arrivals in Central Europe, even those which never ventured farther west than the later Pannonian location of Budapest and those which eventually migrated south from the Danube to form the Balkans groups of South-West Indo-Europeans.

 These were people of the centum branch of Indo-Europeans (a West Indo-European-speaking branch), all of whom initially spoke the same approximate language but who later divided into two main language groups, these being Italic and the later-arriving Celtic (see below).
 A date for the split is conjectural, but 3100-2600 BC seems likely (see the entry for the Indo-Europeans for a more detailed discussion).